 Am I putting my own twist on the trope?

 We’ve seen many love triangles in our day, but we haven’t seen love triangles in every scenario or involving every type of person.
-An LGBTQ+ love triangle, for example, wouldn’t feel as trite as the usual boy-girl-boy subplot.
+An LGBTQ+ love triangle, for example, wouldn’t feel as trite as the usual girl-choosing-between-two-boys subplot.
 If you’ve found a way to write a trope in a fresh, original way, you should feel confident in your use of it.
+That being said, there’s nothing wrong with writing something familiar.

 Is the trope necessary?